 Canton is a larger medium-sized city located in the state of Ohio.
 With a population of 71,885 people and 29 constituent neighborhoods, Canton is the eighth largest community in Ohio.
-Canton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Canton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Canton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
+Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Canton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Canton who work in office and administrative support (13.72%), food service (9.50%), and sales jobs (9.50%).